calvinmclean/CSC346Project2/README.md

 #### How the webhook works
-The program takes a personal access token from Github and creates a webhook.
-This webhook is configured to trigger on pushes and pull requests and will send a payload to http://ec2-3-86-254-204.compute-1.amazonaws.com:8000/webhook when one of these events occurs.
-This payload is a large JSON object containing all of the information about the repository and commit/PR.
+On Github, I was able to create a webhook for this repository that will trigger whenever new code is pushed to the repository.
+This webhook will send a payload to http://ec2-3-86-254-204.compute-1.amazonaws.com/webhook/ whenever this event occurs.
+This payload is a large JSON object containing all of the information about the repository and commit that was pushed.

 On the server-side, a django endpoint is used to listen for the payload.
-This application has two important Python modules:
+This uses an important Python module:
-- PyGithub: used to authenticate with Github using the personal access token and create the webhook
 - GitPython: used to perform all kinds of git operations including fetching, pulling, and cloning

-The `webhook.py` file started by using [this example](https://pygithub.readthedocs.io/en/latest/examples/Webhook.html) and was modified to run inside Django and to add additional operations for interacting with git repositories.
+The webhook started by using [this example](https://pygithub.readthedocs.io/en/latest/examples/Webhook.html) and was modified to run inside Django